-You've baked banana bread, exhausted the offerings on Netflix and finally learnt that TikTok dance.
+You've baked banana bread, exhausted the offerings on Netflix, and finally learnt that TikTok dance.
 What's next?
 If self-isolation has you crawling the walls, you have an opportunity to put your free time to good use.
-Using this period to give your career a boost could be the best gift you ever give yourself, and there are loads of ways you can improve your job prospects whilst you're in lockdown.
+Using this period to give your career a boost could be the best gift you ever give yourself and there are loads of ways you can improve your job prospects whilst we're in lockdown.
 Let's start with just seven ideas.

 Make a 5-year plan

 What's your five-year plan?
 The thought may strike fear in the pit of your stomach.
 Whilst most of us stumble our way through this standard interview question, the truth of the matter is that few of us have given it much thought.
 Now that you have more free time on your hands, it's the prime opportunity to start determining your plan.

 Start small by mapping out the main goals you'd like to achieve.
 Next, fill in the blanks between where you are right now and the steps you need to take.
 Needless to say, there will be some unanswerable questions here.
 However, you should be able to create a few attainable milestones.
 For instance, what changes will you have made by next year?
 The year after that?
 Having this guide will help you to stay on track as you move forward professionally.